 Some people call it the next Harry Potter because it is trendy, and you may have heard of it.
 This is the first book about a girl called Morrigan Crow.
 She is supposed to die on her 11th birthday because she was born on a specific day that is considered unlucky.
 Every child born on that day dies on their 11th birthday in this world.

 Morrigan doesn’t die on her 11th birthday.
 Instead, someone saves her.
 The magical land of Nevermoor is also a super quirky place.
 The only way she can stay.
 However, it is to compete in the trials to enter the wondrous society for people with magic powers.
-The person who saved her and is her guardian Jupiter insists that she enter and starts to do pretty good.
+Jupiter, who saved her and is her guardian, insists that she enter and starts to do pretty well.

 Author: Jessica Townsend